RemilYoucef/sd-4sql/README.md

 # SD-4SQL: What makes my queries slow?: Subgroup Discovery for SQL Workload Analysis

+## INTRODUCTION & OVERVIEW

 In this [work](https://www.researchgate.net/publication/353776691_What_makes_my_queries_slow_Subgroup_Discovery_for_SQL_Workload_Analysis) we adressed SQL workload analysis problem to pinpoint schema issues and improve performances.
-Although DBAs can easilyidentify  queries repeatedly  causing  performance  issues, it  re-mains challenging to automatically identify subsets of queriesthat  share  some  properties  only  (a  pattern)  and  foster  at  thesame time some target measures, such as execution time.
-Thisperfectly  falls  to  an  instance  of  SD.
-After  efficiently  parsingqueries  to  extract  important  attributes  (e.g.,  tables,  fields,predicates), we augment queries with other relevant informa-tion such as performance metrics of the DBMS, environmentfeatures,  and  anomaly  alerts  guided  by  expert  knowledge.Then,  we  define  a  suitable  pattern  language  which  constitutethe first brick of the Subgroup Discovery framework: we optedfor  a  numerical  representation  for  each  observation  in  theworkload.
-We  then  integrate  a  diverse  set  of  interestingnessmeasures  whose  choice  is  made  by  the  end-user,  e.g.  one  isinterested in a set of queries whose execution time distributionis  significantly  higher  and  deviant  from  the  ”norm”.
-Weprovide  exact  and  heuristic  algorithms  to  identify  subgroupsof interest.
-Furthermore, we integrate a visual tool that enablesthe  user  to  interact  with  the  framework  and  iteratively  learnfrom  the  obtained  results.
-The  experiments  were  conductedon  an  SQL  workload  that  contains  more  than  140K  queriesrun on our production-environment servers.
-Through the pro-vided  results,  we  were  able  to  find  query  properties  that  arealways correlated with performance degradation (e.g., missingindexes, concurrency issues, etc.).
+We seek to automatically identify subsets of queries that share some properties only i.e a pattern (e.g., sql clauses and/or environment features) and foster at the same time some target measures, such as execution time or concurrency issues.
+To this aim we design a generic-framework rooted on a data mining approach known as Subgroup Discovery.
+This work has been published in the 36th IEEE/ACM International Conferenceon Automated Software Engineering (ASE).
+For further details, please refer to [our paper](https://www.researchgate.net/publication/353776691_What_makes_my_queries_slow_Subgroup_Discovery_for_SQL_Workload_Analysis).

+In this framework we :
+- propose a data preprocessing step to _parse_ queries but also augment them with relevant features.
+- provide heuristic and exact algorithms to identify relevant subgroups of interest w.r.t a target problem (e.g higher execution time) with a diverse set of interestingness measures.
+- integrate a visual tool to enable the user to interact iteratively with the framework.

+Our experimental study was conducted on an SQL workload containing _Hibernate_ queries run executed on our clients' servers at [INFOLOGIC](https://www.infologic-copilote.fr/) company.

+## HOW TO USE IT ?
+### 1. Query parser